 End-of-Day Decluttering

-End-of-day decluttering creates a clear separation between work and rest by winding down daily messes before you log off.
+End-of-day decluttering creates a clear separation between work and rest.
+It does this by winding down daily messes before you call it a day.
 In this routine, brief actions reduce re-cluttering, supported by cues from mindful placement and color psychology.
 You’ll establish a predictable shift that lowers cognitive load and preserves calm space.

 3) Batch similar tasks to prevent scattered belongings.